 Prove it all with records

-Maintaining accurate records for tax purposes is crucial.
+Maintaining accurate records is crucial.
 The standard rule is that if you can’t verify it, you can’t claim it.

-MyBMT provides the perfect tax time solution, making it easy to track property costs throughout the year.
+MyBMT provides the perfect tax time solution, making it easy to track property income and expenses throughout the year.
 MyBMT can be used by property investors, accountants and property managers.

 MyBMT allows you to track your rental income and property expenses such as loan interest, insurance, rates, body corporate fees and more.
 You can notify your accountant to keep them informed and download an annual report.

 With MyBMT you can also upload property files, photos and receipts, ensuring you never have to worry about forgetting or misplacing receipts again.

-Applying these financial tips and maintaining strict record keeping practices at the start of the financial year will streamline the tax time process for you and potentially save you both time and money in the long run.
+Applying these financial tips and keeping records at the start of the financial year will streamline the tax time process and save you both time and money.